 Your doctor will give you this information prior to your surgery or you can call the Joint Care Manager at 404.501.5697 to confirm the time of the procedure.

-Come to the DeKalb Medical at North Decatur main campus located at 2701 North Decatur Road in Decatur, Georgia 30033 and park in the Surgery Center lot.
+Come to Emory Decatur Hospital located at 2701 North Decatur Road in Decatur, Georgia 30033 and park in the Surgery Center lot.
 Enter the Surgery Center, and go to the first floor Surgical Admissions Center.
 You will sign in at this desk, and your family can wait for you in this area while you undergo surgery.

 Remember to bring your Patient Guide Book, a copy of your advance directives, your insurance card, and a driver’s license or photo i.d.
 You can wear your own clothes at the JSC, so bring comfortable shorts, tops, culottes, a pair of well-fitted slippers, flat or tennis shoes.
 You can also bring a toothbrush, powder, deodorant, razor or other personal hygiene items.
 DO NOT bring: jewelry or valuables, electrical items, or large amounts of cash.